By Victor Ijidola

 Inventory management is big on having products on the shelf ready for shoppers when they need it.
 It curbs stockouts and fosters better personalization.

-And this is crucial since 62% of consumers expect companies to send them personalized offers.
+And this is crucial since today’s consumers expect companies to send them personalized offers.

 As the need for personalization increases, there’s a corresponding need to ensure you always have products in stock.
 And that creates a need for more sales forecasting.